awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

 1. Fixed a bug where an Aurora PostgreSQL Serverless DB cluster might return the following error after a scaling event: ERROR: prepared statement "S\_6" already exists\.

-### Version 3\.2\.1<a name="AuroraPostgreSQL.Updates.20180305.321"></a>
+### Aurora PostgreSQL release 3\.2\.1<a name="AuroraPostgreSQL.Updates.20180305.321"></a>

 **New features**

 1. Added support for Amazon Aurora PostgreSQL Global Database\.
 For more information, see [Using Amazon Aurora global databases](aurora-global-database.md)\.

 1. Added the ability to configure the recovery point objective \(RPO\) of a global database for Aurora PostgreSQL\.
-For more information, see [Managing recovery for Aurora global databases](aurora-global-database-disaster-recovery.md#aurora-global-database-manage-recovery)\.
+For more information, see [Managing RPOs for Aurora PostgreSQL–based global databases](aurora-global-database-disaster-recovery.md#aurora-global-database-manage-recovery)\.

-You can find the following improvements in this engine update\.
+You can find the following improvements in this release\.

 **Critical stability enhancements**
 None\.